-Eight Alabama counties have been approved for individual assistance by the Federal Emergency Management Agency: Bibb, Calhoun, Clay, Hale, Jefferson, Perry, Randolph and Shelby.
-Businesses and residents in the declared area also can apply for low-interest physical and economic injury disaster loans from the Small Business Administration as a result of an April 26 presidential disaster declaration.
-Also, The declaration permits the IRS to postpone certain tax-filing and tax-payment deadlines for taxpayers who reside or have a business in the disaster area.
+An April 26 presidential disaster declaration makes the assistance possible.
+The declaration also permits the IRS to postpone certain tax-filing and tax-payment deadlines for taxpayers who reside or have a business in the disaster area.
 For instance, certain deadlines falling on or after March 25 and before Aug.
 2, are postponed through Aug.
 2. This includes the May 17 deadline for filing 2020 individual income tax returns and paying any tax due.
 Taxpayers also have until August 2 to make 2020 IRA contributions, according to the IRS.

 The economic injury loan deadline is Jan.
 26, 2022.